 - Shopify Lite does not provide features for designing and creating an ecommerce site.
 It would only be an option if you seek to sell through a Facebook page, point-of-sale, or an existing site.

-- Unlike SquareSpace, all plans, apart from Shopify Lite come with the abandoned cart saver feature.
+- Unlike Squarespace, all Shopify plans, apart from Shopify Lite come with the abandoned cart saver feature.

-- Shopify, Advanced Shopify, and Shopify Plus support gift cards.
+- Shopify, Advanced Shopify, and Shopify Plus plans support gift cards.

 - Advanced reporting is only offered on Shopify, Advanced Shopify, and Shopify Plus.